pratinav/disc-image-installer/README.md

 - `installimg --update` - Updates disc image installer to the latest available version
 - `installimg --uninstall` - Uninstalls disc image installer from your system

-There are two methods to find out the **disk** for your device-
+There are two methods to find out the **disk** for your device, using Disk Utility-
-- From Disk Utility-
+- From the GUI-
     - Insert the device into your computer.
     - Launch **Disk Utility**